miielab/replication_qje_whatweteach/data/codebook.md

   - `pct_mentions_famous_white`: percent of mentions of famous people that are white

 ## `censored_data/book_purchase_data.Rdata`
 This file contains one dataset called `collection_event_time` which contains information on purchases of award winning children's books near the time of award announcement.
-To create this dataset, we use data on book purchases between 2017-2020 from the Numerator Omni-panel.
-We manually match each award winning children's book in our sample (published between 2016 and 2019) with the item_ids of book purchased in this data by title.
+We manually match each award winning children's book in our sample (published between 2016 and 2019) with books purchased in this data by title.
 Then we use purchases of all other books in the children's department that were published between 2016 and 2019 as our comparison group.

 We first identify the date each book was eligible for an award (the yearly awards in our sample are are announced near the end of January and only books published the year before are eligible).